planet-lia/lia-docs/content/examples/basic-unit-communication.md

 To calculate the distance between a unit and an opponent we use ```MathUtil``` library that comes together with all basic bot implementations.
 It has a ```distance``` function that calculates the distance between two points on the map.

-If the distance is smaller than `25` (we picked the number randomly, try changing it and see what happens) then we determine that the opponent is close enough to the unit and is worth engaging it.
+If the distance is smaller than `25` (we picked the number randomly, try changing it and see what happens) then we determine that the opponent is close enough to the unit and is worth engaging.
 In that case we send the unit to the location of the opponent.

 ## &#9814; Extra tips